 The world is facing chronic water risks with the demand-supply gap increasing at an alarming pace.
 The industry is an important stakeholder in water resource management and as a responsible member of the community, needs to be proactive in combating water risks.

-The potential annual water savings from the 125+ water audits undertaken by the Institute till date are estimated at about 85 billion litres, equivalent to supplying freshwater to entire rural population of India for a day.
-15% - 20% water savings possible through low-cost strategies with payback of 4 - 5 months
+The potential annual water savings from the 200+ water audits undertaken by the Institute till date are estimated at about 160 billion litres, equivalent to supplying freshwater to entire rural population of India for two days

 Major benefits of water audits across the industrial sectors: